-Note 24 - COVID-19 Pandemic
+Note 25 - COVID-19 Pandemic

-The Company is closely monitoring the impact of the pandemic of the novel strain of coronavirus, known as COVID-19, on all aspects of its business, including how it has impacted and may continue to impact the Company's customers, employees, suppliers, and vendors.
-While the Company did not incur significant disruptions in its operations during the fiscal year ended September 30, 2020 from COVID-19, due to the uncertainties surrounding the COVID-19 pandemic, it is unable to predict the impact that COVID-19 will have on its financial position, operating results and cash flows in future periods.
+The Company is closely monitoring the impact of the COVID-19 pandemic on all aspects of its business, including how it has impacted and may continue to impact the Company's customers, employees, suppliers, and vendors.
+While the Company did not incur significant disruptions in its operations from the COVID-19 pandemic during the fiscal year ended September 30, 2021, due to the uncertainties surrounding the COVID-19 pandemic, it is unable to predict the impact that the COVID-19 pandemic will have on its financial position, operating results and cash flows in future periods.